Hasta la vista, sugar!

 o Pro tip: If you enjoy the odd glass of wine, refer to the price label before buying.
 Look for a small gram-per-litre amount in brackets below the price, that’s how much sugar it has per litre – “(2g/L)” is what you want to watch for.
 That’s pretty much the lowest you can get, and if you like dry wine, even better.

 • Know your sugars.
-Knowing which sugars are healthier than others (like raw honey vs. corn syrup) will help you avoid the bad, highly processed sugars, but also will teach you what to watch for when shopping (The Little Honey Bee blog has your back with a great guide to healthy vs. unhealthy sugars).
+Knowing which sugars are healthier than others (like raw honey vs. corn syrup) will help you avoid the bad, highly processed sugars, but also will teach you what to watch for when shopping (Andy the RD has your back with a great guide to healthy vs. unhealthy sugars).

 • Stop buying processed foods.
 When it comes to cutting your sugar intake, this is a big one.
 According to Paleo Hacks, basically everything that comes in a box, bag or can has added sugars.